-When you consider how central smartphones are to modern life, it shouldn’t really come as any surprise that SMS marketing is one of the most powerful advertising tools available right now.
-Statistics show that for 91% of Americans, smartphones are never out of arms reach – even when they’re sleeping.
+When you consider how central smartphones are to modern life… It shouldn’t really come as any surprise that SMS marketing is one of the most powerful advertising tools available right now.
+Statistics show that for 91% of Americans, smartphones are never out of arms reach, even when they’re sleeping.

-Mobile marketing is driving the growth of ad spending.
-The forecast for this year is expected to see in excess of $107bn spent on mobile marketing revenues.
-This switch in digital marketing is predominantly due to consumer behaviour in respect of mobile phones.
+This year’s forecast expectation is to see in excess of $107bn spent on mobile marketing revenues.
+This switch in digital marketing is predominantly due to consumer behavior in respect of mobile phones.

-Essentially, we’re addicted to our smartphones and all the goodie bag of highs it offers.
+Essentially, we’re addicts to our smartphones and all the goodie bag of highs it offers.
 The online world has become an essential part of every day life.
 Social media apps are addictive, instant information is instant gratification and being able to contact friends from anywhere is convenience we can’t live without.

-Despite the myriad of chatroom apps such a Messenger, Snapchat and Whatsapp, the number of texts sent on a daily basis in the US still tops 6.3bn!
+Despite the myriad of chatroom apps such a Messenger, Snapchat and WhatsApp, the number of texts sent on a daily basis in the US still tops 6.3bn!
 SMS remains a popular means of communication.
 And with so many people spending more time on their smartphones, together with the technological advancements of mobile devices, SMS marketing is more effective than ever before.

 The culprit behind this unrelenting need for satisfaction is naturally occurring neurotransmitters secreted by the brain, namely dopamine and opioid.
 Neuroscientists used to think dopamine was the brain’s way of making us feel enjoyment and pleasure, but that is not the case.
 We now know there is more to this neurochemical than originally discovered.

 Furthermore, dopamine makes us curious.
-Because text messages are typically associated with rewards we just can’t resist opening an SMS.
+Because text messages typically associate with rewards we just can’t resist opening an SMS.
 This is why SMS marketing is so effective.
 Marketers that are successful in raising curiosity or pulling the emotional strings of desire can therefore find significant advantages in mobile marketing platforms.

 The irony of marketing is that people rely on their gut feeling more than their head.
 Yet it is thoughts that generate emotions because emotions are attached to thoughts and give them meaning.

-Therefore, when we talk about connecting with consumers, we do not mean getting in touch with them by whatever means available – such as sending an SMS for example.
+Therefore, when we talk about connecting with consumers, we do not mean getting in touch with them by whatever means available, such as sending an SMS for example.
 Every marketer knows the connection has to be made on an emotional level.
 But how do you do that in 160 characters or less?

 In SMS marketing, the message is not the most important aspect.
 There is not enough space to provide sufficient information.
 The goal is to trigger an emotional response which prompts recipients to take action.
 In short, use SMS to prompt the dopamine effect.

 Modern consumers don’t want to receive ads.
 They want information.
-And because mobile marketing is an opt-in process, sending offer after offer is not the smart way to utilise smartphones as an advertising platform.
+And because mobile marketing is an opt-in process, sending offer after offer is not the smart way to utilize smartphones as an advertising platform.

-Brands are beginning to recognise the value of using text messaging services to conduct customer service and gather consumer feedback.
+Brands are beginning to recognize the value of using text messaging services to conduct customer service and gather consumer feedback.
 Consumers prefer to communicate with brands through digital means rather than on the phone and more likely to reply to a text than an email.

 Sending customers reminders about appointments, upcoming events and brand news is appreciated more by customers than being bombarded by sales ads.
 Create high-value messages and you improve emotional bonds with customers which ultimately builds loyalty.

 It’s also fascinating to note that people are more willing to speak their mind in a text message.
-Utilising text messaging services to send surveys is therefore a good opportunity to get honest customer feedback.
+Utilizing text messaging services to send surveys is therefore a good opportunity to get honest customer feedback.

 With so many things to do in a day, if something can be performed quickly and easily, that is the option most people will take.
 Enter mobile coupons and mobile wallets.